Resources in San Antonio

 - Legal and financial planning

-The Caregiver Skills Training Workshops are provided monthly for caregivers to learn practical skills and receive hands-on training in transfer techniques, home safety, dental hygiene, nutrition, and medication management.
-These are monthly in the UT Health San Antonio School of Nursing Simulation Lab (SL1.118) from 3:30-5:30pm.
+The Learning Skills Together Workshops are provided monthly for caregivers to learn practical skills and receive hands-on training in communication techniques, home safety, dental hygiene, nutrition, and medication management.

-The Virtual Dementia Tour is provided at the Caregiver Skills Training.
-It allows you to participate in an experience that simulates what a person with dementia might experience because of their illness.
+The Virtual Dementia Tour allows attendees to participate in an experience that simulates what a person with dementia might experience.
+For more information about this program contact Debbie James 210-567-2228 or JamesDL@uthscsa.edu

 A Memory Café is a space where people living with dementia and their family caregivers can relax, learn, be creative, and socialize with others.
 Join us each month for coffee, art, music, games, presentations, and more.
 No registration is required.